snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 ## A Quick Detour: What's GRPO?

-Now, there's various reinforcement learning algorithms that we can utilize to train our language model how to solve a rubik's cube.
-Among those dozens of policy-gradient acronyms floating around, Group Relative Policy Optimization is the one whose reference implementation already speaks fluent transformer and comes with a great support from the [verifiers](https://github.com/PrimeIntellect-ai/verifiers) library.
+The reinforcement learning toolbox overflows with acronyms ; PPO, DPO, REINFORCE, GRPO, and a half-dozen other policy-gradient methods, each with its own cult following and hyperparameter shrine.
+In many ways they are all related to each other.
+Group Relative Policy Optimization is the one whose reference implementation already speaks fluent transformer and comes with a great support from the [verifiers](https://github.com/PrimeIntellect-ai/verifiers) library.
 That single convenience is why we borrow its machinery for the cube.
+Don't worry, we will circle around to other methods in a future blog.

 I'll only cover GRPO on a high level, but [here](https://arxiv.org/pdf/2402.03300) [are](https://kalomaze.bearblog.dev/why-does-grpo-work/) [some](https://arxiv.org/pdf/2508.14094v1) [resources](https://x.com/leloykun/status/1903382502158500119) if you want to read more about the internals of how GRPO works.